BradHuang1999/cs246e-notes/Notes/problem_20.md

 Student s;  // ERROR
 Student *s = new Student;   // ERROR
 ```

 Can point to instances of **concrete classes** (non-abstract classes):

 ```C++
 Student *s = new RegularStudent;
 ```

-Subclasses of abstract classes are abstract are abstract, unless they implement every pure virtual method in the superclass.
+Subclasses of abstract classes are also abstract, unless they implement every pure virtual method in the superclass.

 Abstract classes

 - used to organize concrete classes
-- can contain common fields and default methods (not need to be overrided)
+- can contain common fields and default methods (not need to be overridden)

 ---

 [I'm leaking! << ](./problem_17.md) | [**Home**](../README.md) | [>> The copier is broken](./problem_21.md)